Course name

 You'll find out whether or not you've been offered a place at the end of January.

 You will now have a really long wait while you study for your exams.
-Some colleges might send you forms and other information, whereas you might not hear from others until after results day.
-Don't worry about this, they haven't forgotten you.
-All that's left is to do your best in your exams and hopefully meet your offer.
-Good luck!
+Some colleges might send you forms and other information, whereas others might not be in touch until after results day.

 Take a look at some more articles on this topic.